Mc-Cheater/Portfolio/README.md

      x1=Y, xn=X and for each i>0: xi is directly d-reachable from xi-1.

-   * Two elements X and Y are **d-connected**if an element Z exist from wich X and Y are d-reachable.
+   * Two elements X and Y are **d-connected** if an element Z exist from wich X and Y are d-reachable.

    The algorithm can be described as:

    for each element x of the dataset.

-   if (x is a kernel or x is not in a cluster ):
+   if (x is a kernel and x is not in a cluster ):

    **construct_cluster**(x).